albertcordina/Applicant-tracking-system/README.md

                                         Class and Method Documentation
-<<Document classes and methods comprehensively, including their purpose, inputs, outputs, and any side effects.>>

-The whole code of the project Applicant tracking system consists of the 10 classes, 2 interfaces and 24 html pages:
+The project Applicant tracking system consists of the 10 classes, 2 interfaces:

 The 10 classes are:

- The main package of the project
+ the main package of the project

 - GovernmentFinancialSupportApplicantion

-         the “entry class” of the application (contains the ‘main’ method);
+    the “entry class” of the applicantion.
+Contains the ‘main’ method.

 - CSVExporter

-         contains the method exportApplicantsToCSV method which helps in saving applicants.CSV file in the 'target' folder of the project (see the AdminController class);
+    contains the mthod exportApplicantsToCSV, which helps in saving applicants.CSV file in 'target' folder of the project (see the AdminController class).

- The package ‘controller’
+  the package ‘controller’

 - AccountController

-         calls the ApplicantRepository interface;
+    calls the ApplicantRepository interface

       contains the endpoint methods @GetMapping:
-            showAccountPage – calls the getCurrentLogedInUsername method and findByUsername to find a user with its data by username. showManageAccountPage – shows the data of the Applicant (accessed from the applicant’s account)
+           showAccountPage – calls the getCurrentLogedInUsername method and findByUsername to find user with its data by username. showManageAccountPage – shows the data of the Applicant (accessed from the applicant’s account)

-        The method get CurrentLoggedInUsername – is retrieving the username of the currently authenticated user without duplicating the authentication logic in multiple places.
+           the method getCurrentLoggedInUsername – is retriving the username of the currently authenticated user without duplicating the authentication logic in multiple places.

+- AdminController

+   calls the ApplicantService class and contains the initBinder method with @InitBinder annotation, which trims strings for all String fields

+            the endpoint methods @GetMapping:
+                 admin- get to the admin.html page
+                 about_us – get to the about_us.html page
+                 manageApplicants – calls findAllApplicants method of the ApplicantService class and get to the manage_applicants.html page

+            to delete applicant endpoint method @PostMethod:
+                 deleteUser – calls deleteApplicantByUsername of the ApplicantService class and gets to the success_page.html page

+            to find applicant by AGE endpoints methods @GetMapping: findByAgeGet – get to the find_by_age_page.html page findByAgePost – calls findApplicantByAge method of the ApplicantService class and gets to the result_by_age_page.html page

+            to find applicant by Occupation endpoints methods @GetMapping: findByOccupationPage – get to the find_by_occupation_page.html page findByOccupation – calls findApplicantByOccupation method of the ApplicantService class and gets to the result_by_occupation_page.html page

+            to find the total number of the applicants endpoint method @GetMapping: totalNumber – calls getTotalNumberOfApplicants method of the ApplicantService class and gets to the total_number_page.html page

+            to update the status of the application endpoint methods @GetMapping: updateStatusPage – calls findApplicantByUsername method of the ApplicantService class and gets to the update_status.html page. updateStatus – calls saveApplicant method of the ApplicantService class and gets to the success_page.html page.

+            to export the list of the users to CSV file endpoint method @PostMapping: exportToCSVinProject – calls the findAllApplicants method of the ApplicantService class and exports all applicants to CSV file.

+- ApplicantController

+   calls the ApplicantService class

+          contains the endpoint methods @GetMapping:
+          home – get to the main_page.html page registration – get to the registration.html page login – get to the login_page.html page applicant – get to the applicant.html page news -get to the news.html page

+          Applicant’s deletion request:

+          showApplicantsDeletionRequest - for Admin review.
+It calls findApplicantsByDeletion method of the ApplicantService class and gets to the account_removal_list.html page.

+          removeAccountRequestGetPage –   for Applicant to send the request.
+It calls findApplicantByUsername mehtod of the ApplicantService class and gets the Applicant to the account_removal_request.html page.

+          removalAccountRequestSend –     sends the Applicant’s request, i.e. calls the saveApplicant method of the ApplicantService class and changes the boolean deletion to true, then gets to the success_page.html page.

+   update the Applicant’s data:

+          updateApplicantPage –           for Applicants.
+It calls the findApplicantByUsername method of the ApplicantService class and gets to the update_form.html page. updateApplicant –               calls the saveApplicant method of the ApplicantService class and gets to success_page.html page.

+- RegistrationController

+    Calls the ApplicantRepository interface and SaveApplicant class.
+    Contains the initBinder method with @InitBinder annotation, which trims strings for all String fields.

+           showRegistrationForm - @GetMapping endpoint method to get to the registration.html page. submitRegistration - @PostMapping endpoint method with the following functuions: calls the existsByUsername method of the ApplicantRepository interface hash the password using Bcrypt before saving calls the saveApplicant method of the SaveApplicant class if the applicant is the age for retirement, i.e. > 67, AND did not register the occupation as retired send the Applicant to the retired_page.html page sends the Applicant to the registration_confirmation.html page.

+ the package ‘model’:

+- Applicants
+                Entity class, @Entity with the Spring Boot Lombok, wich enhances productivity, readabiliy, and maintainability of the project.
+                And the Validation is ensuring that the data provided through HTTP requests, meets certain criteria before it is processed.
+                 Contains the parameter ‘username’ as the primary key and other parameters: password, name, surname, age, occupation, email, income, comments, status and deletion.

+- Authorities
+                Entity class, the same as the Applicants.
+It has the parameter ‘username’ as the primary key and also as the foreign key of the Applicant’s ‘username’.
+                The parameter ‘authority’ for holding the Role of the Applicant is the second and last parameter of the Authorities class.

+- SaveApplicant

+    Calls the ApplicantRepository and AuthorityRepository interfaces.
+    Contains the saveApplicant method which calls save methods of the Applicant and Authority Repositories.
+                 The parameter ‘authority’ of the authorities table is set as ‘ROLE_APPLICANT’ by default.
+                 The parameter ‘status’ of the applicants table is set as ‘On the review’ by default.
+                 The parameter ‘deletion’ of the applicants table is set as ‘false’ by default.

+ the package ‘service’

+- ApplicantService

+  Calls the ApplicantRepository and AuthorityRepository interfaces.
+  Contains the methods:
+                          saveApplicant –              calls the save method of the ApplicantRepository interface. findAllApplicants –          calls the findAll method of the Applicant Repository interface. findApplicantByUsername –    calls the findByUsername method of the ApplicantRepository interface. findApplicantByAge –         calls the findByAge method of the ApplicantRepository interface. findApplicantsByOccupation – calls the findByOccupation method of the ApplicantRepository interface. findApplicantByDeletion –    calls the findByDeletionIsTrue method of the ApplicantRepository interface. deleteApplicantByUsername –  calls the deleteByUsername method of the AuthorityRepository interface and then the deleteByUsername method of the ApplicantRepository interface.

+                         getTotalNumberOfApplicants – calls the findAll method of the ApplicantRepository and returns the number of elements in the list of the Applicants.

+The 2 interfaces are:

+ the package ‘repo’

+- ApplicantRepository extends the JpaRepository, i.e.  Spring Data JPA

+    Contains the following methods:

+               existsByUsername, findByUsername, deleteByUsername, findByAge, findByOccupation and findByDeletionIsTrue

+- AuthorityRepository extends the JpaRepository, i.e.  Spring Data JPA

+     Contains the method deleteByUsername

 Credits and Acknowledgments